sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 The revoke key is a mechanism to permanently disallow any image signed by the private key whose public key is present in DBx of UEFI database.

 ### 4.5 Show keys
-This is to display the PK, KEK, DB and DBx key lists.
+This is to display the PK, KEK, DB, and DBx key lists.

 ## 5 SONIC implementation
 The access of UEFI variables may vary from platform to platform depending on the specific implementation of UEFI firmware.
 Sonic will provide a common layer for accessing these variables and vendors can implement platform-specific parts.
 The SONIC will provide a plugin Python for vendors to implement these APIs and integrate them with the SONiC generic layer.